makersacademy/rps-challenge/README.md

 Criteria met -
 -----
 * All tests passing
-* High [Test coverage] (100.00%)
+* High [Test coverage]
 * The code is elegant: every class has a clear responsibility, methods are short etc.
 * Code meets Rubocop guidelines

 What I've learnt -
 -----
-* Dependency injection for methods from different classes
-* How to plan my desing using Domain Modelling
+* How to debug using PRY.
+* Using inspect to uncover what is inside a data type ( param data in this case)
+* Singleton method
-* IRB to de-bug
+* How to build a Sinatra application

 How to run -
 -----